hasnainraza1212/react-social-auth-with-firebase/README.md

 # Social Auth Firebase

-This project, `social-auth-firebase`, is a React application that integrates social authentication using Firebase.
+This project, `react-social-auth-with-firebase`, is a React application that integrates social authentication using Firebase.
 It provides a user-friendly authentication system, allowing users to log in using various social media accounts.
 The application is styled with Material UI and Emotion, and uses Vite as the build tool.

 ## Features